But they so easy to squish!

 - Toriko gives us the Monkey King Bambina, so friggin' strong that he can hurl mountains around the Earth.
 He's a very playful fella, but woe betide anyone he thinks are his playmates, as his strength can make even a game of Look The Other Way rip someone's head off.

 - A flashback in One Piece shows that the pirate Charlotte "Big Mom" Linlin used to have this problem as a child.
 Even at five years old, Linlin was already much bigger than even normal-sized adults, which, combined with her Ambiguous Innocence and hunger-crazed rampages, was not played for laughs.
-When trying spank a full-grown bear like you would a naughty child, Linlin killed the poor beast in one hit.
-Her idea of "helping" her non-human playmates was to simply tear off their abnormalities, and would have done it had no one stopped her. it's strongly implied that Linlin ate the other residents of her orphanage while on a "Hunger Rampage"
+When trying to spank a full-grown bear like you would a naughty child, Linlin killed the poor beast in one hit.
+Her idea of "helping" her non-human playmates was to simply tear off their abnormalities, and would have done it had no-one stopped her.
+It's strongly implied that Linlin ate the other residents of her orphanage while on a "Hunger Rampage".

 - In Hulk: Gray, the Hulk befriends a rabbit in the desert at one point.
 "Friend.
 Gray, like Hulk..." and it's all very sweet; you don't get to see the soft side of the Hulk often.
 But what was meant by the Hulk as a playful poke proves fatal to the poor thing, and the Hulk is driven into one of his trademark rages because he doesn't understand why his friend is "wet" (from the blood).

 - The Russian does this to one of Ma Gnucci's henchmen in The Punisher story arc "Welcome Back, Frank".